storynory/relaxivity/README.md

 ### Shortcodes

-Shortcodes are components that allow you to pass contextual data into them - from a loop for example.
+Shortcodes are components that allow you to pass contextual data into them.
 They use js files which use template literals with the backtick and dollar syntax.

 ### Filters